Planning for the Future of Urban Mobility

 We have broken down the approaches to transitioning to a less congested future into three different areas, where changes may enable reductions in congestion effects and environmental impacts:

 - Land-use and infrastructure policy: planning for accessibility instead of mobility focuses on what people are trying to achieve (for example, a trip to the grocery store) instead of how they can get there (for example, driving).
-Designing cities of the future that enable their residents to achieve many of their trips without driving may increase quality of life and decrease the cost of living, while reducing the need to use land area for parking and road space.
+Designing cities of the future that enable their residents to achieve many of their trips without driving may increase the quality of life and decrease the living costs while reducing the need to use the land area for parking and road space.

-- Integrated transportation planning: improving access and connectivity to alternative transportation modes enables people to make the most appropriate choices for them at any given point in time.
-Integrated planning involves all aspects of the transportation ecosystem, including traveller information and payment systems, as well as the provision of infrastructure and services that provide access to public transport and intercity links.
+- Integrated transportation planning: improving access and connectivity to alternative transportation modes enables people to make the most appropriate choices for themselves at any given point in time.
+Integrated planning involves all aspects of the transportation ecosystem, including traveller information and payment systems and the provision of infrastructure and services that provide access to public transport and intercity links.

 - Transition policies: incentivising the transition to electric vehicles, the transition to shared vehicle ownership, and the provision of first-mile and last-mile solutions that complement public transport and intercity links will enable the transition to urban environments with reduced congestion and decreased environmental impacts.